 We have a small number of studentships available each year through our partner university, Oxford Brookes.
 These students are fully-integrated members of the cohort and undertake their main DPhil research project with a supervisor based at Oxford Brookes University.
 They are able to make full use of the facilities at both institutions and have membership of a University of Oxford college as visiting students.
 Students registered through each university, whether Oxford or Brookes, are able to undertake rotation projects at the other institution, as well as other organisations within the DTP.

-Some examples of rotation projects available at Oxford Brookes include:
+Some examples of rotation projects that students have worked on at Oxford Brookes include:

 - Fat fetuses: endocrine control of adipose tissue development - Dr Alison Forhead